Arthritis: Medications

 There are several types of medications that are used for the treatment of arthritis.
 Treatment typically begins with medications that have the fewest side effects with further medications being added if insufficiently effective.

 Depending on the type of arthritis, the medications that are given may be different.
 For example, the first-line treatment for osteoarthritis is acetaminophen (paracetamol) while for inflammatory arthritis it involves non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen.
 Opioids and NSAIDs may be less well tolerated.
 However, topical NSAIDs may have better safety profiles than oral NSAIDs.
 For more severe cases of osteoarthritis, intra-articular corticosteroid injections may also be considered.

 The drugs to treat rheumatoid arthritis (RA) range from corticosteroids to monoclonal antibodies given intravenously.
-Due to the autoimmune nature of RA, treatments may include not only pain medications and anti-inflammatory drugs, but also another category of drugs called disease-modifying antirheumatic drugs (DMARDs).
+Due to the autoimmune nature of RA, treatments may include not only pain medications and anti-inflammatory drugs, but also another category of drugs called disease-modifying antirheumatic drugs (DMARDs). csDMARDs, TNF biologics and tsDMARDs are specific kinds of DMARDs that are recommended for treatment.
 Treatment with DMARDs is designed to slow down the progression of RA by initiating an adaptive immune response, in part by CD4+ T helper (Th) cells, specifically Th17 cells.
 Th17 cells are present in higher quantities at the site of bone destruction in joints and produce inflammatory cytokines associated with inflammation, such as interleukin-17 (IL-17).

 Surgery

-A number of rheumasurgical interventions have been incorporated in the treatment of arthritis since the 1950s.
-Arthroscopic surgery for osteoarthritis of the knee provides no additional benefit to optimized physical and medical therapy.